jacksjw/config-swoop-zmk_ec/README.md

 This project is still being developed as I am polishing the keymap for something I really like.
 Comments and code might be unstructured or incorrect as changes are implemented.

-Controlling my [Swoop](https://github.com/jimmerricks/swoop), a split wireless-only mechanical keyboard.
+This is the repository to my [Swoop](https://github.com/jimmerricks/swoop) project.
+Adapted to run wirelessly through ZMK.
+It's a split wireless-only mechanical keyboard.

  * QWERTY base layout